StretchAus/AMD-REBAR-FIX-WIN10/README.md

 # AMD-REBAR-FIX-WIN10
 AMD's new drivers cut Windows 10 ReBAR by decoupling system-level amdkmpfd files to fix install bugs, ditching optimizations for an aging OS.
 It’s incredibly insulting to be forced onto a worse gaming experience or pushed toward Windows 11 bloatware just for artificial feature locking.
-Total garbage move for hardware owners who have preference.
+Total dick move to hardware owners who have preference.
+So heres my fix.

 ## 🚀 How to Run the Bloody Thing